Shannon L. McGee

 Upperclass Resident Students:

-- All Access, Platinum, and Gold plans come with five guest meals per semester
+- All meal plans come with five guest meals per semester

 - Dining Dollars roll over from fall to spring but expire in May.

-For a complete list of meal plan prices or a map of dining locations, visit our web site.
+For a complete list of meal plan options and prices or a map of dining locations, visit our web site.

 How to obtain a meal plan

 You can register for your meal plan online using your Banner account during class registration or visit the Meal Plan Office, located at VSU 1Card Services.
 Any student living in a residence hall who does not register for a meal plan will automatically be assigned The Blazer All Access plan.
-The Meal Plan Office is located at VSU 1Card Services, 1204 N. Patterson St. Call 229-333-5988 or visit our web site.
+Detailed instructions, dates, and information are available on our web site.
+For questions concerning meal plans, you may email email@example.com.

 Dining Dollars are reserved for purchases at dining locations.
-They are designed to give you the flexibility to dine at any of our eateries or to make a purchase at our 3 on-campus convenient stores, without carrying cash.
+They are designed to give you the flexibility to dine at any of our eateries or to make purchases at our 2 on-campus convenience stores, without carrying cash.
 Each time you make a purchase, the amount is automatically deducted from your VSU 1Card.
-Any unused Dining Dollars roll over from fall to spring but expire in May.
+Any unused Dining Dollars roll over from fall to spring, but expire in May.

-There are 3 convenience stores located on campus, Langdale Market, Sustella Street Market, and the Vstore.
-Langdale Market is located on the first floor of Langdale Hall (west side) and Sustella Street Market is located on the first floor of Centennial Hall East.
-The Vstore is located in the Student Union.
+There are 2 convenience stores located on campus, Langdale P.O.D.
+Market and Centennial P.O.D.
+Market.
+Langdale P.O.D.
+Market is located on the first floor of Langdale Hall (west side) and Centennial P.O.D.
+Market is located on the first floor of Centennial Hall East.
 They provide a variety of grab and go items, snacks, grocery items, health and beauty items, and drinks.

 The VSU Bookstore in the Student Union offers all required textbooks in addition to required supplies for courses.
 As the official campus store, the bookstore sells a multitude of VSU-imprinted clothing and gifts as well as a growing number of other types of gifts.
-The Tech Shop is a technology area within the bookstore where students are able to buy technology products, including academically priced software, computer accessories, gaming consoles, and computer games and accessories.
-The store also offers services such as virus removal, system reformats, and installation of software.
+There is also a technology area and service department within the bookstore where students are able to buy a variety of technology products.

 Parking and Transportation

-All motorized vehicles parked on campus must properly display a current parking permit at all times.
+All motorized vehicles parked on campus must have a current parking permit, which will be accessed through scanning the vehicle license plate.
 Parking on campus is by permit only and is a privilege that may be withdrawn for cause at any time.
 All campus community members (students, faculty, staff, and visitors) are responsible for knowing and obeying parking regulations.
 Moreover, campus citizens are responsible for their guests and should ensure that they are well aware of regulations.
 A parking regulations brochure (available to students, faculty, staff, and visitors) may be obtained at the Parking and Transportation Department.
 For details about parking lots and instructions, click here.

 Campus parking and traffic regulations are enforced under the authority of Georgia Code, Section 20-3-21.
 Parking policies are in effect and uniformly enforced at all times.
 Citations are issued for infractions of parking policies.
-Fines may be paid at the Departmental Office, located in Level 1 of the Sustella Avenue Parking Deck (telephone: 229-293-PARK).
+Fines may be paid at the Parking and Transportation Office, located in Level 1 of the Sustella Avenue Parking Deck (telephone: 229-293-PARK).

 VSU operates a shuttle bus service.
 A Blazer Express Shuttle Guide, available at the Parking and Transportation Department, indicates stops, routes, and operating hours.
-Maps may also be found at each bus stop or by clicking here.
+Maps may also be found at each bus stop.